The Best Bitcoin and Cryptocurrency Exchange Guide

 Brokers are sites that simplify the buying process by allowing you to buy coins through them directly at a premium.
 When you buy from broker sites, the process is usually much simpler and less confusing, but it’s also more expensive.

-Examples of known brokers: CoinMama, Coinbase.
+Examples of reputable brokers: Coinmama, and Coinbase.

 Trading platforms